woflydev/bCAD_centerstage/README.md

 # BreakingCAD (13710) x Team Odyssey (17556)

-A frankenstein monster repository, using code developed by 17556 to enhance the existing hardware capabilities of hardware designed and constructed by 13710.
+A frankenstein monster repository, using code developed by 17556 to enhance the existing capabilities of hardware designed and constructed by 13710.